 - Do not use natural peanut butter.
-I recommend Skippy or Jif crunchy peanut butter.
+I recommend Skippy or Jif Crunchy peanut butter.

-- You may purchase wither dark or light (milk) chocolate for this recipe.
+- You may purchase either dark or light (milk) chocolate for this recipe.
 I prefer light, but occasionally make dark as well.
 The peanut butter balls in the photographs on this post were dipped in dark chocolate.

 Peanut Butter Balls are the perfect make-ahead cookie for all of your holiday parties and get togethers!
 Maybe this will become your new family tradition 🙂 Happy rolling!